johngibbs/AMDHotkeys/README.md

-# AMDHotkeysModule
+# AMDHotkeys

 ## Overview

-The AMDHotkeysModule is a PowerShell module designed to manage AMD Radeon Software hotkeys via the Windows registry.
+The AMDHotkeys module is a PowerShell module designed to manage AMD Radeon Software hotkeys via the Windows registry.
 It provides functions to enable, disable, clear, and restore hotkeys.

 ## Purpose